StevenBlack/vocab/vocabulary.md

 ### biblioclast
-A person who destroys books; the word can also be used to describe people who break the bindings of paperbacks and keep their place by folding down the corners of pages.
+A person who destroys books.

 ### bibulous
-Given to drinking alcohol, but not necessarily an alcoholic; for example, the person at the table who orders wine or beer when everyone else has ordered a soda.
+Given to drinking alcohol, but not necessarily an alcoholic.

 ### bifurcate